-Financial guarantee contracts issued by the Company are those contracts that require a payment to be made to reimburse the holder for a loss it incurs because the specified debtor falls to make a payment when due in accordance with the terms of the debt instrument.
-Financial guarantee contracts are recognized initially as a liability at flar value, adjusted for transaction costs that are directly attributable to the Issuance Subsequently, the liability, the liability is measured at the higher of the amount of loss allowance determined as per impairment requirements of ind AS 109 and the amount recognized less cumulative amortization.
+Financial guarantee contracts issued by the Company are those contracts that require a payment to be made to reimburse the holder for a loss it incurs because the specified debtor fails to make a payment when due in accordance with the terms of the debt instrument.
+Financial guarantee contracts are recognized initially as a liability at fair value, adjusted for transaction costs that are directly attributable to the issuance of the guarantee.
+Subsequently, the liability is measured at the higher of the amount of loss allowance determined as per impairment requirements of Ind AS 109 and the amount recognized less cumulative amortization.

-Where the terms of a financial liability is re-negotiated and the Company issues equity instruments to a creditor to extinguish all or part of the liability (debt for equity swap), a gain or loss is recognised in the Statement of Profit and Loss; measured as a difference between the carrying amount of the financial liability and the fair value of equity instrument issued.
+Where the terms of a financial liability is re-negotiated and the Company issues equity instruments to a creditor to extinguish all or part of the fiability (debt for equity swap), a gain or loss is recognised in the Statement of Profit and Loss; measured as a difference between the carrying amount of the financial tiability and the fair value of equity instrument issued.